Healthy Homes Assessment Ngaio

 building insulation inspection

-A dry and warm house is an ideal house
+A warm dry house is an ideal home

 Insulation Ngaio

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
 The more R-value is higher, the more effective the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Check out the complete details of the Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation quality.

 Ngaio Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection